-The SLC is designed to act according to an event sent to or generated by the VLT HVAC Drive.
+SLC is designed to act from event send to, or it is generated in the VLT AQUA Drive.
 The adjustable frequency drive will then perform the pre-programmed action.

 6.1.7.
 SLC Application Example

 One sequence 1:

 Start - ramp-up - run at reference speed 2 sec - ramp-down and hold shaft until stop.